 - Clean looking

-While some players believe that the neck through offers better sustain, this isn’t exactly true, as we will see later in this article.
+Some players believe that the neck through offers better sustain, but this isn’t exactly true.
+As we will see later in this article.

 Disadvantages Of Neck-Through

 Neck-through guitars are not as common, mostly because of their 2 main disadvantages.